PayZoll-Orgs/PayZoll-1.0.0-P2/README.md

 ## 🔮 The Future is Stellar with PayZoll

 PayZoll is set to redefine payroll processing with its robust, secure, and feature-rich Stellar integration.
-By building on our multi-chain foundation—initially developed on EVM and Aptos—and now focusing on a stable, advanced version on Stellar, we are committed to delivering the best payroll experience in the decentralized era.
+By building on our multi-chain foundation—initially developed on EVM Chains now focusing on a stable, advanced version on Stellar, we are committed to delivering the best payroll experience in the decentralized era.

 **Star us on GitHub** ⭐ | **Fork us** 🍴 | **Join us** 🚀